PaddlePaddle/Paddle/paddle/fluid/imperative/README.md

 https://autodiff-workshop.github.io/
 https://en.wikipedia.org/wiki/Automatic_differentiation

+Basically, trace the forward execution, and perform autodiff when needed.

+* Can be triggered by `backward()`.
+* Can select a block of code to trace and autodiff.
+* Use `require_grad` to drop some forward subgraph that doesn't need autodiff.

 ## Execution Engine

 Lazy execution of pushed C++ operations.

-## Tests

-* All op tests run once in static graph, once in imperative mode.

 ## Refactor

 * All function layers with parameters converted to class Layers.
-* Models converted to imperative mode.
+* Existing models converted to imperative mode.
+* All op tests run once in static graph, once in imperative mode.

 # Examples